Imrany23/finalCapstone/README.md

 Software Engineering Task 21 Part 2

 ## Project Description
 This project was a task to incorporate all the Python programming techniques which were taught on the software engineering bootcamp course @HyperionDev including functions, input and output of files and create a Task Manager.
 This was the biggest and most complex task of the course and used a variety of sources and libraries.
-I received 100% grade for my work on this.
+I received 100% grade for my work on this task.

 ## Main overview of course